-Today i’ve decided to share with you how to cook bratwurst, with original German recipe.
-Caramelized and sweet, with simmering beer and onions this sausage recipe will take you straight to famous October Fest.
+Today I’ve decided to share with you how to cook bratwurst with an original German recipe.
+Caramelized and sweet, with simmering beer and onions, this sausage recipe will take you straight to the famous October Fest.

 What’s the difference between Bratwurst and other sausages?

-Sausages are very popular in Germany, and bratwurst is one among the countless in the list.
+Sausages are very popular in Germany, and bratwurst is one among the countless on the list.

-So, what is the difference between a typical sausage and bratwurst sausage?
-Sausage could be produced from smoked sausage, dried sausage, and fresh sausage with many regions having their particular version.
+So, what is the difference between a typical sausage and a bratwurst sausage?
+Sausage could be produced from smoked sausage, dried sausage, and fresh sausage, with many regions having their particular version.
 Bratwurst sausages are fresh as opposed to smoked or dried.

 Ingredients for Bratwurst Sausage

-I enjoy brats, you know that by now.
-I really like them grilled, steamed, and even boiled.
-Give me some grainy mustard and a brat on a smooth bun and I’m happy.
-This particular bratwurst sausage recipe was made on the basis of the Sheboygan-style bratwursts prepared with sliced onion and some beer.
+I enjoy brats; you know that by now.
+I really like them grilled, steamed, air fried, and even boiled.
+Give me some grainy mustard and a brat on a smooth bun, and I’m happy.
+Also, you can make this amazing currywurst sauce for the ultimate German experience.
+This particular bratwurst sausage recipe was made based on the Sheboygan-style bratwursts prepared with sliced onion and some beer.

 The key ingredients you’ll need for bratwurst and onions are listed below:

 - Bratwurst sausage: Of course, select a top-quality bratwurst.
-If you’re able to, have them freshly produced from a butcher.
+If you’re able to, have them freshly produced by a butcher.

-- Onions: I personally use trusted old fashioned yellow onions.
-Sliced thickly they don’t really disappear because they cook right down to sweet and caramelized to candy taste.
+- Onions: I personally use trusted old-fashioned yellow onions.
+Sliced thickly, they don’t really disappear because they cook right down to sweet and caramelized to a candy taste.

-- Caraway seeds: Caraway spice is one particular spice that tastes distinctly as German.
-Add 1 Tbsp of other spices and herbs if you wish to experiment, like: fresh ground ginger, mustard seed, garlic cloves, coriander seed…
+- Caraway seeds: Caraway spice is one particular spice that tastes distinctly German.
+Add 1 Tbsp of other spices and herbs if you wish to experiment, like fresh ground ginger, mustard seed, garlic cloves, coriander seed…

 - Beer or ale: I work with a light pale ale or amber ale for the flavor to this Bratwurst recipe.
 These kinds of beer put in a malt flavor that sweetens since it cooks down and flavors the brats as well as the onions.